Skip to main content

 1.0 - Introduction

-Client access roles allow you to control what your client can see and do in HighGround when they login to the client portal.
-If you want to control what your MSP employees can see and do, then you need to use Member Access Roles.
+Client access roles give you full control over what your clients can see and do when they log into the HighGround client portal.
+This ensures that clients have access only to the relevant information and actions that align with their needs.
+If you want to control what your MSP employees can see and do, please read our Member Access Roles article.

 2.0 - Types of Client Access Roles